• Accessibility

 In Ulster County:

-• 5% change in Kingston with a few emerging yellow and gold hues.
+• 100% change and peak in Kingston with vibrant gold, yellow and red leaves.

 In Westchester County: